The Early Years

 Ivan continued to make wines with Ane now helping in the vineyard and running the house.

 In the following years they welcomed four children, Rita, John, Max and Sylvia.
 All four children worked in the vineyard alongside their parents after school, on weekends and during school holidays.
-As well as making wine, the family dried sultanas and currents.
+As well as making wine, the family dried sultanas and currants.

 Times of Change